UTexas

 1. Biochemistry 369 or 339F, and Chemistry 320M

-4. Eighteen additional hours in upper-division biochemistry, biology, and chemistry
+5. Twelve additional hours in upper-division biochemistry, biology, chemistry, computer science, neuroscience, and statistics and data science.

 Option VII: Plant Biology

-3. Eighteen additional hours in upper-division biochemistry, biology, chemistry, and marine science
+5. Fifteen additional hours in upper-division biochemistry, biology, chemistry, computer science, marine science, and statistics and data science.

 Option VIII: Teaching